The

 • Incomplete quality control

-In some cases, documentation resolves issues without escalation.
+In many cases, documentation resolves concerns without escalation.

 Construction fraud can take many forms, including: